tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-sql-server-data-compression.md

   * It uses the least amount of storage possible for some data types.
 Some numeric data types are reduced in size, and some character data types remove padding.
 For a full list of which data types can be compressed, and the method used, read [Row Compression Implementation][1].
   * NULL and 0 values take up no space on a page.

-Let&#8217;s see this in action.
-I&#8217;ll walk you through creating and populating a table, checking the size of the table, and viewing the size of the rows with DBCC PAGE.
-Then, I&#8217;ll enable row compression, rebuild the table, and revisit the page to see what&#8217;s changed.
+Let's see this in action.
+I'll walk you through creating and populating a table, checking the size of the table, and viewing the size of the rows with DBCC PAGE.
+Then, I'll enable row compression, rebuild the table, and revisit the page to see what's changed.

-First, I&#8217;ll create a table with several data types INT, CHAR(50), DATETIME, MONEY, and DECIMAL, to show the effects of compression on each.
+First, I'll create a table with several data types INT, CHAR(50), DATETIME, MONEY, and DECIMAL, to show the effects of compression on each.

 sql
 USE AdventureWorks2012;